Research Grants on the History of non-European Collections

 Proposals must be related to non-European collections, collectors, or expeditions/missions in relation to the cultural and chronological context of a specific collection.
 It must involve both the collections and/or archives of the Musée du quai Branly – Jacques Chirac and the Bibliothèque nationale de France.
 The ultimate objective, in this case, is to map the collections of public institutions on a large scale, making it possible to make a link between archives and objects in order to better understand the history of the collections.

-For 2023-2024 the Musée du quai Branly – Jacques Chirac and the BnF shall pay particular attention to the following subjects:
+For 2023-2024, the Musée du quai Branly – Jacques Chirac and the BnF payed particular attention to the following subjects:

 • The treasure of Ségou